greg-raven/Impeachment-Chronicles/_posts/2022-02-15-trump-victim-of-espionage.md

 Pay close attention.
 After I gave this interview there was ZERO reaction/response from the media in the United States.
 They ignored it.
 It did not create a ripple on social media.
 Hell, even the Trump folks ignored it.

 This is an important point.
-Three members of the US Intelligence Community --- the CIA, the FBI and NSA --- insisted that Russia was interfering in the US election using platforms like RT.
+Three members of the U.S. Intelligence Community --- the CIA, the FBI and NSA --- insisted that Russia was interfering in the U.S. election using platforms like RT.
 But a minuscule number of Americans watched RT.
 The non-reaction to my interview illustrates that.

 Two weeks later Judge Andrew Napolitano made the following claim on air:

-> that former US President Barack Obama asked British intelligence agency GCHQ to monitor President Donald Trump ...
+> that former U.S. President Barack Obama asked British intelligence agency GCHQ to monitor President Donald Trump ...
 >
 > Andrew Napolitano, a political commentator and former New Jersey judge, said on Tuesday Obama used GCHQ in order to "make sure there were no American fingerprints."
 >